MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/accelerometer-thresholds-and-interval.md

 This topic provides information about the accelerometer thresholds and interval.

 The following table shows the default thresholds for the accelerometer.
-For more information about the types shown in the type column, see [MSDN PROPVARIANT structure](http://go.microsoft.com/fwlink/p/?linkid=313395).
+For more information about the types shown in the type column, see [PROPVARIANT structure](http://go.microsoft.com/fwlink/p/?linkid=313395).

 <table>
 <colgroup>